Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 ## Build the request

-To search for prompts, send a `GET` request to the following endpoint:
+Search your prompts by sending a `GET` request to this endpoint:

 ```text
 https://promptcrafter-production.up.railway.app/search
 ```

-The request includes an authorization header and a query parameter with your search term.
+The `GET` request includes an authorization header and a query parameter with your search term.

 ### Headers

-Add the following header to your request:
+This header is required:

 - `Authorization: Bearer {your_token}` authenticates you as the user.
 Replace `{your_token}` with the bearer token you received after logging in.